icedragon668/Restart/README.md

     foriegn keys are not really necessary, just helpful. used to ensure refrential integrity. ie, can't refrence something that isn't there.

+    section 2 , query 3 of More SQL/airline JOINs flights is a good example of as/aliasing. it turns out that AS can be replaced (left out actually), but until i'm more comfortable, it's staying in.
+AS can be used to pull the same information to different parts of the same query. eg "source" and "dest" both have "names", by ASing them with a1.name and a2.name, they can both be joined.

 ### Next: unit06